Juice – Catch A Groove 1976

 Let’s go to work

 The song is not released in Europe, it is almost impossble to find the single in a Dutch secondhand shop.
-That is why I bought the original single [Greedy Records Ltd. – G-108 / 1976] on Discogs.
+I bought the (original) single on Discogs.

 Bought at a Dutch trader, that must be said.
 After a few days the single comes in.
-After a clean on my Okki Nokki it goes directly to the record player.
+After a good cleaning on my Okki Nokki record cleaner the single goes directly on the record player.
 The quality is good, you can hear some surface noise but ok, the single is from 1976.
 I hear the break approaching where the two samples follow each other directly.
 This is going to be fine.

 The moment when the break should enter the music continous, so no break.
 Ai!
 It is a shorter version of the song.
 What a disappointment, I did not know this.
 The producer of the single probably thought that the song would also be alright without a break and made the length shorter to 2 minute and 46 seconds.
 The complete version is a normal single length: 3 minute 34 seconds, the reason of the shorter version is not clear to me.

 “Shift immediately and buy the 12 inch” is my first thought.
-Because when you are so close you think somehat less rational.
+Because when you are so close you tend to think somewhat less rational.
 A repress of the maxisingle was for sale from a befriended seller.
 I picked it up quickly in Amsterdam.
-That way I could check some more material from the man.
-You never know if you come across some more nice material, the so called by-catch.
+That way I could check if this is the right version.